Plaistow, Newham: Rail

 Stratford station is also nearby, to the north of the district, which is served by the Central and Jubilee lines, DLR, and National Rail trains.
 This links the area to destinations across North East London, Essex, and East Anglia.
 Canning Town station is to Plaistow's south-west on the Jubilee line and the DLR.

-Once The Elizabeth Line fully opens, the area will also be linked directly to London Heathrow Airport and Reading through the nearby Custom House station.
+Since 2022, the area has also been linked directly to London Heathrow Airport and Reading via the Elizabeth line from the nearby Custom House station.

 Bus

 Plaistow is on the London Buses network, served by routes: 5, 69, 115, 147, 241, 262, 276, 300, 325, 330, 473, 678, N15.
 Routes 69 and night bus N15 run overnight through Plaistow.

 Cycling

-The Greenway, a shared-use path, runs through Plastow.
+The Greenway, a shared-use path, runs through Plaistow.
 The route runs unbroken from Hackney Wick to Plaistow via the Queen Elizabeth Olympic Park, Stratford, and West Ham.
 Eastbound, the route runs towards Newham University Hospital, East Ham, Beckton, and Cycle Superhighway 3 towards Barking.
 The Greenway runs atop Joseph Bazalgette's Northern Outfall Sewer.
 It is a part of Transport for London (TfL)'s cycle network, numbered Cycleway 22.

 Cycle Superhighway 2 (CS2) runs along the northern edge of Plaistow, through Stratford.
 The route runs non-stop and mostly traffic-free westbound towards the City, via Bow, Mile End, and Whitechapel.

 Cycle Superhighway 3 (CS3) runs along the southern edge of Plaistow.
 The route runs non-stop and mostly traffic-free towards the City, via Canning Town, Poplar, and Limehouse.
 The route continues beyond the City traffic-free to Lancaster Gate (Hyde Park), via Westminster and Buckingham Palace, providing Plaistow with a direct, continuous cycle link to destinations in the West End.
 Eastbound, CS3 runs to Barking.